BountyHunter1999/video_to_mp3/README.md

 - `SHOW TABLES` to see the available tables
 - `SELECT * FROM user` to see the available user in the table user

+### Later on

+- update the email to an actual email so u can download
+- `UPDATE user SET email = "your_email@gmail.com"`
+- get a new token after you do this

 ## See if our mp3 are in mongodb

 - get into the mongodb container